Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The Chase Sapphire Preferred Card is my favorite card for beginners.
 I’ll explain why!

 I typically apply for 3 to 5 cards each quarter, because credit card sign-up bonuses are the quickest way to earn Big Travel!

 For folks who are just getting started, I recommend taking it slow with 1 or 2 cards, until you feel comfortable.
 Make sure you can meet the minimum spending requirements so you don’t miss out on the bonus.
 I have some tricks that will make it easy!

 I always recommend the Chase Sapphire Preferred card for beginners.

 One reason I advise new readers to open this card first is because of the Chase application rules.
-If you’ve opened 5+ cards from any bank (NOT counting Chase business cards and these other business cards) in the past 24 months, it’s unlikely you’ll be approved for the Chase Sapphire Preferred.
+If you’ve opened 5+ cards from any bank (not counting certain business cards) in the past 24 months, it’s unlikely you’ll be approved for the Chase Sapphire Preferred.